-A candidate who has passed two years Pre University Course (PUC) Examination conducted by Pre University Board, Government of Karnataka, Bengaluru or 10+2 Examination conducted by CBSE or equivalent examinations by other states or any other recognized Boards / Departments shall be eligible for admission to first semester B.Sc(CS) Programme.
+A candidate who has passed two years Pre University Course (PUC) Examination conducted by Pre University Board, Government of Karnataka, Bengaluru or 10+2 Examination conducted by CBSE or equivalent examinations by other states or any other recognized Boards / Departments shall be eligible for admission to first semester BCA Programme.
 Further, a.
-For B.Sc.(CS) Programme, a candidate of PUC / 10+2 with Science or equivalent securing minimum of 35% of marks are eligible for admission.
+For B.C.A.
+Programme, a candidate of PUC / 10+2 with Science or commerce with Mathematics / Business Mathematics / Accountancy/ Computer Science or 3 years Diploma with Computer Science / information Science or 2 years JOC / ITI with Computer Science shall be eligible.